jeanlouisnico/power_emissions/README.md

 ### Continuous run

+run the data fetcher interface for starting up both the timer for data gathering and plotting.

 ## Related work

 The electricitymap project is a popular tool and well made for putting together the power networks.
 The network file from electricitymap was used to set up the power markets.
 The emission coefficient factors were used to aggregate the IPCC emission factors.
 Our method uses the IPCC data for comparison purposes and use primarily the EcoInvent data as a point of reference.
+There are fundamental differences on the environmental side of the model and represent the main difference with electricitymap.

 Read more about our method here